Loughton

 WV16 6QP

-No apparent dedication
+No dedication

 This church does not appear in the current edition of 'A Guide to Shropshire's Churches', but is a member of Shropshire Churches Tourism Group.